© By Charles S. Konigsberg, President, Federal Budget Group LLC, November 2018

 Votes do not occur in the Senate until all debate on a matter is completed and all amendments have been offered.
 Consequently, opponents of a particular measure can block it by engaging in extended debate or continuing to offer amendments.
 The “filibuster” is simply the continuation of debate and amendments to prevent a vote.

-Consequently, no matter how controversial a Reconciliation bill may be, passage in the Senate requires 51 votes (or 50 when the Vice President votes), rather than the 60 votes ordinarily required to invoke cloture and end debate on a controversial legislative measure.
+Consequently, no matter how controversial a Reconciliation bill may be, passage in the Senate requires 51 votes (or 50 when the Vice President votes to break a tie), rather than the 60 votes ordinarily required to invoke cloture and end debate on a controversial measure.

 The New Fiscal Year and Continuing Resolutions